topotopo/android-clean-code-mvvm-sample/README.md

 # clean-code-mvvm-sample
 This is a sample app that uses clean-code, mvvm architecture.
 ## Main features
 1. List of top github repository
-***Please Read!!***
+***PLEASE READ!***
   *To demonstrate an api call, this screen fetches a list of github repositories.
 Please refer to API [document](https://githubtrendingapi.docs.apiary.io/#reference/0/repositories/list-trending-repositories).
 Swiping the page will refresh the list from the server and will delete any update done locally.
-This is done for demonstration purposes only.*
+This is done for demonstration purposes only. **Details and Edit Page has no API calls***
 2. Details Page
 3. Edit Page
 ### Tech